Motor Drive FAQs

 Good wow and flutter behavior is necessary, but there’s so much more to good speed behavior than perceived pitch stability.
 Wow & flutter readings are taken with a steady sine wave (typically 3150 Hz), and this tells you very little about the distortion spectra or dynamic behavior of your analog front end when playing back complex wave forms (otherwise known as music).

-The next level of refinement brings with it a reduction in distortion and improved phase behavior (most noticeable in the treble because of the short wavelength at these frequencies).
+The next level of refinement brings with it a reduction in distortion and improved phase behavior which is most noticeable in the treble because of the short wavelength at these frequencies.

-This, in turn results in rich/lush tone which is most apparent in how strings and woodwind instruments are rendered.
-People associate lush harmonics with a “sluggish” rhythmic presentation, but this couldn’t be farther from the truth with our Stelvio-drive.
+This in turn results in dense, rich, palpable harmonics which are most apparent in how strings and woodwind instruments are rendered.

-The improved phase in the treble region builds more accurate overtones which is is how we distinguish two different instruments from each other when they’re playing the same note (i.e. double bass vs. organ).
+These uppper frequencies are responsible for the overtone structure which is is how we distinguish two different instruments from each other when they’re playing the same note (i.e. double bass vs. organ).

 Better speed control means better tone.
 Is accurate rendering of tone important to you?

-The improved phase behavior also results in better note definition, reproduction of leading and trailing edges of the note (along with less harshness), improved rhythm/timing, as well as delineation of musical lines.
+The improved phase behavior also results in better note definition, tracking of leading and trailing edges of the note, improved rhythm/timing, as well as delineation of interleaing musical lines.

 In short, the music makes more sense.